Settings

 - Adjust how much detail is shown in logs.

-- Enable advanced features like Debug mode and memory leak analysis.
+- Enable advanced features like Debug Mode and memory leak analysis.

 - Disable power-saving mode, which is set as default.

 Two sleep modes are available for your Flipper Zero: Default and Legacy.
 The Default sleep mode has a power consumption of around 1.5 mA, resulting in a longer battery life.
 However, you may experience device crashes while using this mode.
-Legacy sleep mode has a power consumption of 9 mA, leading to shorter battery life but provides more stability to your device.
+Legacy sleep mode has a power consumption of 9 mA, leading to shorter battery life but also providing more stability to your device.

 You can switch to Legacy sleep mode by setting Sleep Method to Legacy.
+To learn more, visit the Power modes section.

 You can filter and prioritize log messages based on their severity, making it easier to identify and address issues that may arise in your Flipper Zero.
 Starting with the Error log level, each log level adds more messages to be logged.
 Log messages are printed to the console via UART and can also be printed to the command-line interface (CLI) with the help of the log command.